swagger-api/swagger-codegen/README.md

 ---------------------------

-Please refer to this [page.](https://github.com/swagger-api/swagger-codegen/blob/master/CONTRIBUTING.md) Also for `swagger-codegen version 3` templates and classes for code generation are being migrated to[swagger-codegen-generators](https://github.com/swagger-api/swagger-codegen-generators) repo.
+Please refer to this [page.](https://github.com/swagger-api/swagger-codegen/blob/master/CONTRIBUTING.md) Also for `swagger-codegen version 3` templates and classes for code generation are being migrated to [swagger-codegen-generators](https://github.com/swagger-api/swagger-codegen-generators) repo.
 In order to know this migration process you can refer this [page.](https://github.com/swagger-api/swagger-codegen/wiki/Swagger-Codegen-migration-(swagger-codegen-generators-repository))

 # License information on Generated Code